-TribeX Museum is a 501(c)(3) nonprofit organization founded in 2021, originally established as a space for innovation in multiple creative disciplines; has evolved into a leader in environmental stewardship, promoting sustainable living and community empowerment through hands-on education and regenerative agriculture.
-Tribe X Museum's Green initiatives operate through Garden Stewards Program, Urban Food Forest Project, and the EcoFarms Collective—these initiatives aim to transform urban spaces, support green space sustainability, and foster food sovereignty in historically neglected communities.
+TribeX Museum is a 501(c)(3) nonprofit organization founded in 2021, originally established as a space for innovation in multiple creative disciplines; has evolved as an advocator for environmental stewardship and education, promoting sustainable living and community empowerment through hands-on projects.
+Tribe X Museum's Green initiatives include MayBelle Fields a regenerative and sustainable Lavender and Herb Farm, our Garden Stewards Program, and future Urban Food Forest Project , and EcoFarms Collective—these initiatives aim to transform community perceptions about nature, support green space sustainability, and foster food sovereignty in historically neglected communities.
 By integrating permaculture, sustainable farming, and community engagement, we aim to help create a more resilient future for all of the planet inhabitants.

 Garden Stewards